peteamiri/Tutorials/Cloud Computing/AWS/Tutorial/README.md

 # AWS Service Catgories

-Sure, here's a table describing various AWS service categories, along with examples of services within each category:
+here's a table describing various AWS service categories, along with examples of some of the services within each category:

 | Service Category           | Service Name                        | Description                                                                                                                                                       |
 |----------------------------|-------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------|